insolar/assured-ledger/ledger-core/v2/application/testwalletapi/README.md

 #Description of TestWalletAPI

 It's http API.
 It accepts POST requests.
+Parameters are expected from POST body in JSON format.
 Different method are divided by different locations.

-Parameters are expected from POST body.
+#Errors
+If invalid JSON is received or not all parameters are given, API returns "Bad request"( http code 400 ).

 #Examples
 * Create wallet